 one in a private setting.
 She point-blank told her that she thought her

-twenty-first century 'trendy' gal into a refined, classy nineteenth
+first century 'trendy' gal into a refined, classy nineteenth century

-century young lady, but on the bigger scale, for the purpose of
+young lady, but on the larger scale, for the purpose of restoring her

-And, so, to accomplish this end, she began
+so, to accomplish this end, she began guiding her in

-techniques.
-If someone barged in on them and witnessed it--though
+someone barged in on them and witnessed it--though impossible

-and over again, the laying on of hands, swaying back and forth,
+again, the laying on of hands, swaying back and forth, occasional

-occasional gyrations, and things of that of that nature -- all solely
+gyrations, and things of that of that nature -- all solely rooted in

-in alternative American health and wellness tradition, Theresa
+American health and wellness tradition, Theresa being an

 ... ... ...
 The spiritual revival ritual finally concluded.
 Theresa